Anchalumoodu: Education

 Anchalummodu has its fair share of privately owned and state owned educational institutions.
 Institutions of education are affiliated to either the Council for the Indian School Certificate Examinations (CISCE), the Central Board for Secondary Education (CBSE), or the Kerala State Education Board.

 Most private schools use English as the medium of instruction whereas government run schools offer both English and Malayalam as a medium of instruction.

 The Government Higher Secondary School at Anchalumoodu is one of the biggest and reputed government schools in Kollam district.

 The main higher education centre near to Anchalumoodu is the College of Engineering, Perumon.

 Nalanda ITC is located near to the GHSS Anchalummood.

 Places of worship

 Anchalumoodu has a mix of different religious communities.
-Main temples in and around Anchalumoodu town include Kadavoor Siva Temple,Perumon Bhadrakali temple, Perumon Durga Devi Temple, Ashtamudi Virabhadra Swamy Temple, Panayam Durga Temple, Sastholi Temple, Kuppana Velayudha Mangalam Temple, Kolleril Siva Temple, Karuva Temple and.
+Main temples in and around Anchalumoodu town include Kadavoor Siva Temple, Perumon Bhadrakali temple, Perumon Durga Devi Temple, Ashtamudi Virabhadra Swamy Temple, Panayam Bhadrakaali Temple, Sastholi Temple, Kuppana Velayudha Mangalam Temple, Kolleril Siva Temple, Karuva Temple and.

 Mosques include Kureepuzha Mosque, Karuva Mosque and Chiraiyil Mosque.

 Important churches are Assemblies of God in India, India Pentecostal Church of God, St. Thomas Orthodox Church, Roman Catholic Church.